Elaine Hammerstein: Marriage and retirement

 Hammerstein wed James Walter Kays in Los Angeles, California, on June 10, 1926.
-Kays was a Los Angeles fire commissioner and had also served as finance director for the California Democratic Party.
+Kays was a Los Angeles fire commissioner and had been finance director for the California Democratic Party.

 Upon her marriage, Hammerstein retired from acting.
 Her last film appearance is in the Columbia Pictures drama Ladies of Leisure (1926).

 Death

 In August 1948, while returning from a trip to the Mexican border town of Tijuana, the Kays and three friends were traveling at high speed up a curving hillside road when they struck an oncoming car.
 The six occupants of the Mexican vehicle all survived with minor injuries, but Hammerstein and her companions were trapped when their car skidded off the embankment and tumbled down the hill.
 Hammerstein, Kays and their three passengers – Los Angeles residents Jane Shafer Richards, Gladys Goldie Hall, and Richard Garvey Jr. – were all killed.

 At the time of their deaths, Hammerstein was 54 years old and her husband was 66.
 They are interred at Calvary Cemetery in East Los Angeles.